jadabrenon/latin102portfolio/translation2.md

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)

-It is a relative pronoun and the antecedent is magnum❌ (neuter, singular).
-It matches magnum in gender and number but uses the dative case (winner/loser) and can be possessive as well.
+The antecedent is flumen (neuter and singular).
+Cui is in the dative because it is the dative of possesion.

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.

-It is the present active infinitive of transeo (2nd principle part) being used in a direct statment.❌
+**It is present active infinitive because as the infinitive, transire helps to complete the meaning of poterat.**

 3. Sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.